hunterjreid/Progressor.cx/PROGRESSOR_PLUS_PLAN.md

-# Custom Chatbot Development Procedure
+# ProgressorPlus+

 ## Objective:
-This procedure outlines the steps for creating a tailored chatbot to meet a client's specific needs and requirements.

-## Scope:
-This procedure encompasses the entire process, from project initiation to delivering a fully functional chatbot to the client.
+This is what happens when someone signs up for the Processor Plus program.
+It's a set of rules we always follow, no matter what.

-### Step 1: Project Kick-off
+### Step 1: Starting the Project
-1.1.Establish initial contact with person who has applyed and we are taking seriously,
+1.1.
+First, we get in touch with the person who applied and is serious about it.

 1.2.
-Organize an initial meeting to introduce the project team, discuss goals
+Next, we set up an initial meeting to introduce the project team and talk about our goals.

-### Step 2: Understanding Client Needs
+### Step 2: Understanding What the Client Needs
 2.1.
-Work client to comprehend their unique needs and objectives for the chatbot.
+We work closely with the client to understand exactly what they want for the chatbot.

 2.2.
-Defining Chatbot core Functions
+We define the main functions the chatbot should have.

-### Step 3: Chatbot Development
+### Step 3: Making the Chatbot
 3.1.
-Design and Build: Create the chatbot according to the client's specifications and preferences.
+Here, we design and build the chatbot based on the client's requests.

 3.2.
-Client Input: Work together with the client to incorporate their feedback and make necessary adjustments to meet their expectations.
+We collaborate with the client to get their input and make any needed changes to match their expectations.

-### Step 4: Handover
+### Step 4: Handing Over the Chatbot
 4.1.
-Client Orientation
+We make sure the client knows how to use the chatbot effectively.

 4.2.
-Documentation
+We provide documentation for reference.

-### Step 5: Progressor Pro Plan Completion
+### Step 5: Wrapping Up the Progressor Pro Plan
 5.1.
-Final Evaluation
+We do a final evaluation to ensure everything meets the client's requirements.

 5.2.
-Client Approval
+We seek client approval to complete the project.